 Evidence of the subjective effect on the applicant of an impugned act may be relevant and is admissible in determining whether a respondent's act was 'reasonably likely in all the circumstances to offend, insult, humiliate or intimidate another person or a group of people'.
-However, it is 'not determinative in answering the question'.333 the very words used indicated that when she used them she intended to insult [the other employee].
-It follows from this that she believed that the word 'wog' could be used in an insulting manner, and I am prepared to find that in the instances in
+However, it is 'not determinative in answering the question'.
+368 the very words used indicated that when she used them she intended to insult [the other employee].
+It follows from this that she believed that the word 'wog' could be used in an insulting manner, and I am prepared to find that in the instances in which I have accepted that it was used, that it was used in that way with respect to the applicant.370

-In Horman v Distribution Group Ltd, 334 the applicant submitted that the use of the word 'wog' in relation to the applicant and others was offensive and discriminatory to the applicant.
+In Horman v Distribution Group Ltd,369 the applicant submitted that the use of the word 'wog' in relation to the applicant and others was offensive and discriminatory to the applicant.
 There was evidence that the applicant used the word herself with respect to another employee.
 This did not, however, disqualify the applicant from the protection of s 18C.
 Raphael FM stated: